 - 5.16 A few respondents highlighted concerns about four amended profession-specific standards under generic standard 13.
-These concerns included: - the use of overly technical language; - the provision of too much or too little detail; and - the ability of all paramedics to meet these standards. - 5.17 These profession-specific standards included: - standard 13.8 'Understand the following aspects of biological science...' - standard 13.9 'Understand the following aspects of physical science...' - standard 13.10 'Understand the following aspects of sociological, health and behavioural science...' - standard 13.11 'Understand the following aspects of clinical science...' - 5.18 We have also noted the concern expressed by some respondents on the ability of paramedics to meet some of our standards due to their heavy workload and the nature of the role.
+These concerns included: - the use of overly technical language; - the provision of too much or too little detail; and - the ability of all paramedics to meet these standards. - 5.17 These profession-specific standards included: - standard 13.8 'Understand the following aspects of biological science...' - standard 13.9 'Understand the following aspects of physical science...' - standard 13.10 'Understand the following aspects of sociological, health and behavioural science...' - standard 13.11 'Understand the following aspects of clinical science...' - 5.18 We have also noted the concern expressed by some respondents on the ability of paramedics to meet some of our standards due to their workload and the nature of the role.
 This often involves working in difficult and unpredictable environments.
-These areas of concern included: - managing workload and resources; - obtaining informed consent; - maintaining their own health; - adopting strategies for physical and psychological self-care; - maintaining a safe working environment; - mentoring; - delegation; - debriefing; and - dealing with referrals and so on. - 5.19 We recognise that employers also have a role to play in these requirements and that many employers produce specific guidance and localised policies in many of these spheres, which can be based on other frameworks and reports which outline recommendations for best practice.
-We would encourage paramedics to consult their employers with respect to any concerns they may have about meeting these standards and to follow this guidance, in conjunction with our standards, in order to safeguard both their service users and themselves.
+These areas of concern included: - managing workload and resources; - obtaining informed consent; - maintaining their own health; - adopting strategies for physical and psychological self-care; - maintaining a safe working environment; - mentoring; - delegation; - debriefing; and - dealing with referrals.

-5.20 We have carefully considered and noted the comments above.
+- 5.19 As an autonomous health professional, all paramedics are required to meet our standards whether they work in an employed or self-employed environment.
+We also acknowledge that employers produce specific guidance and localised policies in a number of spheres which can be used in conjunction with our standards. - 5.20 We have carefully considered and noted the comments above.
 However, we have concluded that, on balance, we are satisfied that these standards do reflect the threshold entry requirements for entry to the Register as a paramedic.